Polygon-Academy/Tutorial-nft-marketplace/README.md

 INFURA_ID= "{Your Infura ID}"
 ```

 > Infura ID is created at Infura.io, you will need to create your own Infura RPC on their website.
+You can also use free Polygon RPC endpoints from development platforms like [Alchemy](https://docs.alchemy.com/reference/polygon-api-quickstart), [Quicknode](https://quicknode.com), or [Moralis](https://moralis.io)

 # 2. Code your Smart Contracts